JohnShiozo/HWID-Authentication-System/README.md

 - In your main mod class, add the function `HWIDManager.check();` on the `FMLPreInitializationEvent` as we want to check the user's HWID before doing anything.
 Refer to the main class `HWIDAuthMod` to see an example of how it's done.

 ## Versions
 The HWID authentication system is not designed for a specific version of minecraft forge, you can use it in any minecraft forge version.

+## Credits
+Thank you [CPacket](https://github.com/zzurio/) for the original [HWID-Authentication-System] (https://github.com/zzurio/HWID-Authentication-System) code.